hashicorp/terraform-provider-aws/website/docs/r/ec2_traffic_mirror_target.html.markdown

 }
 ```

-Using `terraform import`, import Traffic mirror targets using the `id`.
+Using `terraform import`, import traffic mirror targets using the `id`.
 For example:

 ```console
 % terraform import aws_ec2_traffic_mirror_target.target tmt-0c13a005422b86606